How To Set Up a POS System

 Networking Hardware

-Once your software is configured you’ll need to link it to your hardware components.
-Depending on your business type, you may have many different types of hardware that need to communicate with one another.
 All businesses will have terminals, card readers, receipt printers, and routers.
 Retailers may need integrated scales, barcode scanners, and label printers.
 Restaurants will need kitchen printers or a KDS.
 Food trucks and service businesses―along with some retailers and restaurants―may prefer handheld order and payment devices that can be used anywhere in their shop.

-In self-installable systems, these hardware connections may be through Wi-Fi, Bluetooth, or USB connections.
+In self-installable systems, hardware connections may be through Wi-Fi, Bluetooth, or USB connections.
 More complex systems require routers or network switches with ethernet cabling.
 Generally, the more connections your POS hardware components have, the stronger your system’s offline functionality.

 3. Set Up Your Inventory Management System